-Sex drive boost in men and women from kisspeptin, trials suggest
+Sex drive boosted by hormone kisspeptin in trials

 Kisspeptin is a naturally-occurring hormone that stimulates the release of other reproductive hormones inside the body.
 It plays a crucial role during puberty.

-Previous research found it can stimulate women's ovaries to produce eggs. (link to article) It's also been shown to improve mood in healthy men.
+Previous research found it can stimulate women's ovaries to produce eggs, while it has also been shown to improve mood in healthy men.

-This is the first time it's been tested on people with loss of libido which affects they life.
+This is the first time it has been tested on people with loss of libido which affects their life.

-"Women and men with low sexual desire find there is too much thinking about performance - they are introspective and that suppresses primal urges so they are not aroused," explains Dr Alexander Comninos from the department of metabolism, digestion and reproduction at Imperial College London, and co-study author.
+"Women and men with low sexual desire find there is too much thinking about performance - they are introspective and that suppresses primal urges so they are not aroused," explains co-study author Dr Alexander Comninos, from Imperial College.

 "Kisspeptin restores normal balance so there is less self-monitoring," he explains.